|

 see the example.

-you finish editing one of the resumes you download here.
+once you finish editing one of the resumes you download here.